lorenzo-stoakes/learn-prolog-now/notes/05_arithmetic.md

   work our way down the list the accumulator will keep track of the highest integer yet encountered.

+E.g.:-

     accMax([], A, A).
     accMax([H|T], A, M):- H > A,  accMax(T, H, M).
     accMax([_|T], A, M):- H =< A, accMax(T, A, M).

 * We have to be careful with this, however, as initialising the accumulator, __A__, to 0 does not work when the list contains negative numbers.
-A way around having to make a choice as to the accumulator is to simply use the head of the list, e.g.:-
+A way around having to make a choice as to the accumulator is to simply use the head of the list.

+E.g.:-

     max([H|T], M):-
         accMax([H|T],H,M).

 * Another way of expressing this program is:-

+E.g.:-

     max(List, M):-
         List = [H|_],
         accMax(List,H,Max).

-* And we also cover negative integers, e.g.:-
+* And we also cover negative integers.

+E.g.:-

     ?- max([-1,-3,-5],M).
     M = -1.